ohjelmistoprojekti-ii-reddit-app/.github/profile/README.md

 ## 👥 Team and Roles
 **The team**: [Kirsi](https://github.com/kkivilahti), [Musakhan](https://github.com/MusaMamas), [Laura](https://github.com/makinla), [Niklas](https://github.com/niklasovaska) & [Artur](https://github.com/dmas5)

-Team members rotate roles and tasks each sprint to ensure a comprehensive learning experience.
-Currently, we have no permanent backend or frontend teams, allowing everyone to work on different tasks based on interests.
+The team rotates roles and tasks each sprint to ensure a comprehensive learning experience.
+We don’t have fixed responsibilities — everyone is free to choose tasks based on their interests.
+Although we have no permanent backend or frontend teams, roles have formed naturally: **Kirsi, Laura, and Artur** have mainly worked on the backend, while **Musakhan and Niklas** have focused on the frontend.

 Sprint-specific responsibilities are listed below.